olssongerthel/Kalabalik/README.md

 _Kalabalik_ is an **unofficial** REST API implementation for the Swedish ERP system [FDT Avance](http://fdt.se/affarssystem/).

-It currently supports GET on a couple of entity types: products (artiklar), orders (fakturor), line items (fakturarader), customers (kunder) and stock data (lagersaldo).
+It exposes a number of entities that may be relevant to other systems, and makes it possible to build applications around it or connect FDT with external systems.
+Entities exposed are (among others):

+- products (artiklar)
+- orders (fakturor)
+- customers (kunder)
+- purchase orders (inköpsorder)

+..and more.
+Launch Kalabalik and visit the frontpage of the API to see all endpoints.

 ## Prerequisites